-QA0+ is a second stage of QA0, which runs a mini-pipeline reduction of the channel-averaged data, producing continuum-only images of the science target, phase calibrator, and check source (when available).
-The idea behind QA0+ is that if an execution is left in a QA0 'Pending Other' state (perhaps because the phase noise is above the QA0 limit, or is unclear for any reason), the QA0+ images can be used as a second level of data quality assessment.
-The EB can then potentially be set to 'Pass' if the images meet the QA specifications.
-Typically the QA0+ pipeline takes 20-90 minutes to complete.
-To speed up reduction, it does not run bandpass or Tsys calibration, and uses the online-corrected WVR datastream.
-It uses flags from the QA0 process and combines both polarisations and all spws with bandwidth >400 MHz.
-For imaging it will run a single iteration of CASA clean with a centred simple clean box on the first science target and, for targets with SNR >20, and it will try self-calibration on a scan-based time interval and will produce a self-calibrated image.
+QA0+ is an additional stage of QA0 which runs a simplified and (relatively) rapid scripted calibration and imaging pipeline of the channel-averaged data, producing continuum-only images of the science target, phase calibrator, and check source (when available).
+The idea behind QA0+ is that if an execution is left in a QA0 "Pending Other" state (perhaps because the phase noise is above the QA0 limit, or the QA0 status is unclear for any reason), the QA0+ images can be used as an additional level of data quality assessment.
+The EB can then potentially be set to "Pass" if the images meet the QA specifications.
+Typically the QA0+ scripted calibration and imaging process takes 30-90 minutes to complete.
+To speed up calibration, it does not run bandpass or the full Tsys calibration, but uses WVR-corrected data.
+If QA0 recommends the remcloud option (for wet cloud removal) it will also run this.
+It uses flags from the QA0 process (flagging out bad antennas, but not those with high phase noise) and combines both polarizations and all spws with bandwidth >400 MHz.
+For imaging it will run a single iteration of CASA tclean with a clean box centered on the first science target.
+For science targets with SNR >20, it will try self-calibration on a scan-based time interval and will generate a self-calibrated image.